RxLaboratory/Duik/src-docs/docs/guide/automation/kleaner.md

 It's a smart tool which takes a lot of parameters into account to generate the best animation.
 To achieve this result, we've used advanced coding techniques, like *Fuzzy Logics*[^fuzzy]; everything uses **analytical methods** though, there's **no simulation nor A.I.** or machine learning: this is **a tool for animators made by animators**.
 It's not physically accurate; **every generated motion has been designed** and fine tuned to be the best according to the animator's view, not to mimic perfectly the real world.
 Like any true animation.

-[^fuzzy]: Fuzzy Logic is a way to replace Boolean logic when values may not be completely true or false, e.g. a temperature can be hot, but more precisely it can be just a bit hot or very hot.
+[^fuzzy]: Fuzzy Logic is a way to replace boolean logic when values may not be completely true or false, e.g. a temperature can be hot, but more precisely it can be just a bit hot or very hot.

     Using Fuzzy Logic is a way to test the veracity of a statement, and get a nuanced result, which can then be used to set nuanced values according to the truthness, the veracity, obtained from the statement.